How do I register for a CAS Outreach online credit course?

 How do I log in to my online credit course?

-To log in for Desire2Learn (D2L) courses, go to online.okstate.edu.
+To log into Canvas courses, go to canvas.okstate.edu.
 Use your Okey ID and password to log in.
-If you are uncertain of your Okey ID or password, call the helpdesk at 405-744-4357, or email firstname.lastname@example.org.
+If you are uncertain of your Okey ID or password, call the helpdesk at 405-744-4357.
+Or email email@example.com.
+It is important to turn on notifications within Canvas (instructions on ITLE’s website) and to call 1 (855) 691-6198 with any questions 24/7.